TerriaJS/terriajs/doc/connecting-to-data/customizing-data-appearance/tabular-data.md

  *                 and the colors are evenly spaced over the range of values.
 For example, "red-white-hsl(240,50%,50%)".
  * @param {String} [options.colorPalette] Gets or sets the [ColorBrewer](http://colorbrewer2.org/) palette to use when mapping values to colors.
 Setting this
  *                 property sets colorMap to undefined.
 This property is ignored if colorMap is defined.

+## More examples

+Some examples are here: https://github.com/TerriaJS/terriajs/blob/master/wwwroot/test/init/test-tablestyle.json

+You can add this directly to your catalog by appending `#build/TerriaJS/test/init/test-tablestyle.json` to the URL to your map, eg. `http://localhost:3001/#build/TerriaJS/test/init/test-tablestyle.json`.